rodrigodelazcano/Gym-Robotics/README.md

 ## Fetch environments

+The Fetch environments are based on the 7-DoF [Fetch Mobile Manipulator](https://fetchrobotics.com/) arm, with a two-fingered parallel gripper attached to it.
+The main environment tasks are the following:

 * `FetchReach-v2`: Fetch has to move its end-effector to the desired goal position.
 * `FetchPush-v2`: Fetch has to move a box by pushing it until it reaches a desired goal position.
 * `FetchSlide-v2`: Fetch has to hit a puck across a long table such that it slides and comes to rest on the desired goal.